omparkash-unipf/MBSE_AAS_OCL/README.md

-# Asset Administration Shell-Based Object Constraint Language Validation Framework for Model-Based System Engineering
+# Asset Administration Shell-Based OCL Validation Framework for Model-Based System Engineering

 This repository contains all models, files, and scripts developed as part of the research work described in the paper:
 “Asset Administration Shell-Based Object Constraint Language Validation Framework for Model-Based System Engineering”